conversence/idealoom/doc/tech_stack.rst

 ----------

 Administrative tasks are executed both remotely and locally through Fabric_.
-The various processes that constitute the backend are kept running by Supervisord_.
-Those two components are also the ones that are blocking the Python 3 transition.
+The various processes that constitute the backend are kept running by Circus_.

-Supervisord_
+Circus_

 Sentry_